spidernet-io/spiderpool/docs/README.md

 If you have any questions, please feel free to reach out to us through the following channels:

-* Slack: join the [#Spiderpool](https://cloud-native.slack.com/messages/spiderpool) channel on CNCF Slack by requesting an **[invitation](https://slack.cncf.io/)** from CNCF Slack.
+- Slack: join the [#Spiderpool](https://cloud-native.slack.com/messages/spiderpool) channel on CNCF Slack by requesting an **[invitation](https://slack.cncf.io/)** from CNCF Slack.
 Once you have access to CNCF Slack, you can join the Spiderpool channel.

+- Email: refer to the [MAINTAINERS.md](https://github.com/spidernet-io/spiderpool/blob/main/MAINTAINERS.md)  to find the email addresses of all maintainers.
+Feel free to contact them via email to report any issues or ask questions.

-* Community Meeting: Welcome to our [community meeting](https://docs.google.com/document/d/1tpNzxRWOz9-jVd30xGS2n5X02uXQuvqJAdNZzwBLTmI/edit?usp=sharing) held on the 1st of every month.
+- Community Meeting: Welcome to our [community meeting](https://docs.google.com/document/d/1tpNzxRWOz9-jVd30xGS2n5X02uXQuvqJAdNZzwBLTmI/edit?usp=sharing) held on the 1st of every month.
 Feel free to join and discuss any questions or topics related to Spiderpool.

-* Email: refer to the [MAINTAINERS.md](https://github.com/spidernet-io/spiderpool/blob/main/MAINTAINERS.md)  to find the email addresses of all maintainers.
-Feel free to contact them via email to report any issues or ask questions.

-* WeChat group: scan the QR code below to join the Spiderpool technical discussion group and engage in further conversations with us.
+- WeChat group: scan the QR code below to join the Spiderpool technical discussion group and engage in further conversations with us.

 ![Wechat QR-Code](./images/wechat.png)